 - Aside from the large collection of flora species within this region, the density per flora species is also one of the highest in the world.
 The level of endemism is also notable at nearly 32%.

-- In addition to the rich flora species, the Cape Flora Region Protected Areas also have a diverse range of animal species.
+- In addition to the rich flora species, the Cape Floral Region Protected Areas also have a diverse range of animal species.
 Some of the most notable species that live here include the Table Mountain Ghost Frog and Geometric Tortoise.

 - While the entire region is under protection from the UNESCO’s world heritage status, there are certain areas that are open for the public to explore.
 In fact, walking among the natural vegetation is allowed even within the protected zone.
 Tourists can also explore the slopes and summit of Table Mountain.